Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Proofs of the main results for coalescence

 Let $B^\lambda$ be a Brownian motion with quadratic drift, defined by $B^\lambda_t=B_t+\lambda t-\frac{t^2}{2}$ with $B$ a standard Brownian motion.
 Let $W^\lambda$ be $B^\lambda$ reflected above its current minimum:

-Then \eqref{eq:oscillation} is a consequence of the fact that $\overline{h}^{n,\lambda+T}$ converges in distribution to $W^\lambda$ in the uniform topology.
-It seems however that this convergence is not written in the literature, so in order to use only available sources, one may rest on the work done in \cite{AdBrGolimit} as follows.
+Then \eqref{eq:oscillation} is a consequence of the fact that $\overline{h}^{n,\lambda+T}$ converges in distribution to $2W^\lambda$ for the sup norm on $\RR^+$.
+It seems however that this convergence is not written in the literature, so in order to use only available sources, one may rely on the work done in \cite{AdBrGolimit} as follows.
 One may separate the analysis of the supremum on the $N$ largest excursions and on the others.
-Let $B_{N,n}(\eps)$ be the event that the maximal height of some $i$-th largest component in $\overline{\calG}_{n,\lambda+T}$ for $i> N$ exceeds $\eps$.
+Let $B_{N,n}(\eps)$ be the event that the maximal height of the $i$-th largest component in $\overline{\calG}_{n,\lambda+T}$ exceeds $\eps$ for some $i> N$.
 The equation p.402 below equation (24) in \cite{AdBrGolimit} shows that for any $\eps>0$,

-Choose $N$ large enough so that $\limsup_{n\rightarrow\infty}\PP(B_{N,n}(\eps))\leq \eps$.
-Then, for a fixed $N$, one may argue as in the proof of Theorem 24 of \cite{AdBrGolimit}, p.398: conditionally on the sizes, the rescaled height processes associated to those components are independent and each one converges in distribution (for the uniform topology) to a continuous excursion (a tilted Brownian excursion).
-Together with the convergence of the sizes and Skorokhod representation theorem, this proves that the $N$ largest excursions of $\overline{h}^{n,\lambda+T}$ converges as a vector in $C([0,+\infty[)^N$ to a random vector of continuous functions with bounded support.
-This implies that \eqref{eq:oscillation} holds when the supremum is restricted to couples $(x,y)$ such that $x$ and $y$ belong to one of the $N$ largest components of $\overline{h}^{n,\lambda+T}$.
-Finally, let $N_n(\eps)$ be the number of components of $\overline{\calG}_{n,\lambda+T}$ which are larger than $\eps$.
-For each $\eps>0$, $(N_n(\eps))_{n\geq 1}$ is a tight sequence, as follows from the convergence (in distribution) in $\ell^2_\searrow$ of the sizes of $\overline{\calG}_{n,\lambda+T}$.
-Thus, we obtain \eqref{eq:oscillation} and this ends the proof of Theorem~\ref{theo:cvcoalGnp}.
+Then, for a fixed $N$, one may argue as in the proof of \cite[Theorem~24, p.398]{AdBrGolimit}: conditionally on the sizes, the rescaled height processes associated to those components are independent and each one converges in distribution (for the uniform topology) to a continuous excursion (a tilted Brownian excursion).
+Together with the convergence of the sizes and Skorokhod's representation theorem, this proves that the $N$ largest excursions of $\overline{h}^{n,\lambda+T}$ converges as a vector in $C([0,+\infty[)^N$ to a random vector of continuous functions with bounded support.
+This implies that \eqref{eq:oscillation} holds when the supremum is restricted to pairs $(x,y)$ such that $x$ and $y$ belong to one of the $N$ largest components of $\overline{h}^{n,\lambda+T}$.
+Together with \eqref{eq:maxheight}, this shows \eqref{eq:oscillation} and this ends the proof of Theorem~\ref{theo:cvcoalGnp}.